mdekrey/3d-printer-journal/2020-01/13/03-Harpers-pin.md

 # Print

-Model: Custom, built from a Harpers' logo in svg and OpenSCAD.
+Model: Custom, built from a Harper's logo in svg and OpenSCAD.
 Slicer: Simplify3d
 Filament: White PLA from Flashforge